 Is any of this criminally corrupt?
 Was Harris reading in that SEIU was willing to do the 3 way deal?
 Was the request for a job effectively politely brushed off "gee, we’d love to, but ummm, other people are doing the work" or was it being seriously considered.
 It’s hard to tell from the what’s in Fitzgerald’s document.

-I’d say that my experience with Fitz’s detailed indictments/complaints, coupled with the SEIU statement, leads me to believe that Fitz doesn’t believe any of the SEIU’s involvement was criminally corrupt.
+I’d say that my experience with Fitz’s detailed indictments/complaints, coupled with the SEIU statement, leads me to believe that none of this was criminally corrupt.
 At least not as far as Fitz knows about thus far.